Last Updated on by

 The number of states with medicinal and, now, recreational marijuana laws is – no pun intended – growing.
 It’s therefore not surprising that with greater availability to pot, the number of people using it has spiked.
-Despite new state laws and an avalanche of criticism, the Drug Enforcement Agency decided to keep marijuana listed as a schedule I narcotic.
+Despite new state laws an avalanche of criticism and the numerous negative side effects of weed and cannabis, the Drug Enforcement Agency decided to keep marijuana listed as a schedule I narcotic.

 One major downside to this decision is the lack of information about the potential side effects of marijuana use.
 Because the federal government categorizes pot as having no medicinal value and a high likelihood for abuse, research grants related to weed consumption are sparse.

 Even without a lot of research, though, experts do know that marijuana use is not totally consequence-free as it relates to people’s physical health and wellbeing.

 What are the Side Effects of Weed and Using Marijuana?

 Some of the negative effects of weed and cannabis below might be controversial to some, but each person is different and will be impacted in their own individual way.

 There’s long been a debate about whether pot is physically addictive and very little about whether it’s psychologically addictive.